 Solidly built and well proportioned for young riders, the Start series in an excellent choice for beginning, timid or everyday neighborhood riders.

 Recommendation: Highly Recommended

 Seat Height: 18.5" - 23"

 Tire Size: 16"

 Gain Ratio: 3.67

 Available Online: Yes

-Perfect for a first pedal bike as well as a second bike for those moving up from a 12″ or 14″ bike, the Priority Start F/W 2.0 is perfect for cruising around the neighborhood or paved bike trails.
-With a seat height ranging from 19.5″ – 23″, the Start 16″ is ideal for average to tall preschoolers in at least 4T pants (size 5 pants are best if your child is a beginning rider).
+Perfect for a first pedal bike as well as a second bike for those moving up from a 12″ or 14″ bike, the Priority Start 16 is ideal for cruising around the neighborhood or paved bike trails.

 Classic and simple by design, smooth and effortless in motion, the Priority Start 16 is well balanced, easy to pedal, and easy to maneuver.
 From riding down driveways (over and over again!), to tackling small ramps or simply cruising around the neighborhood, the Start was ready for action with our tester as a happy participant.
 Even after riding for close to an hour in temperatures reaching 100, he was eager to get the perfect picture of him on the bike so everyone could see how much he liked it.